idb-dab/.github/profile/README.md

   - `Core - Maintainer permissions` - To be assigned with `Maintain` privilages
   - `Developers - Write permissions` - To be assigned with `Write` privilages
   - `Spectators - Read permissions` - To be assigned with `Read` privilages
+  - `Digital - UI` - To be assigned with required privilages for UI repositories

 - Individual Access: To give access to any specific users, invite the user to org and add to any of the above team depending on access to be provided